-The Department of Engineering invites applications for an open tenure-track position in mechanical engineering pending final administrative approval.
+The Department of Engineering of Calvin College invites applications for an open tenure-track position in the chemical and/or mechanical engineering concentrations pending final administrative approval.

 Candidates should have completed a Ph.D. in engineering by the time of appointment or have completed at least a Master’s degree in engineering combined with significant industry experience (15 years or more).
-Candidates should be capable of teaching a variety of courses at the 100 and 200 level in the engineering curriculum, as well as at the 300 level in the mechanical engineering concentration.
+Candidates should be capable of teaching a variety of courses at the 100 and 200 level in the general engineering curriculum.
+The ideal candidate would be able to teach at the 300-level in overlapping areas of the mechanical and chemical engineering concentrations (e.g. 303, 312, 319, 328, 330, 333).
 Tenure-track faculty are expected to demonstrate excellence in teaching as well as the potential for scholarly achievement in a liberal arts setting.

 Persons interested in applying or who wish to make nominations should correspond with the engineering department chair.

 Calvin College Department of Engineering